What Will I Study?

 The study of politics can lead to a variety of careers within areas such as journalism and broadcasting, management, publishing, local government, public policy and policy research, interest groups, local government and the voluntary sector, as well as within politics itself.

-If you have ever wondered: Why are people still talking about Brexit?
+If you have ever wondered: What will Keir Starmer and the new Labour change?
 Could Donald Trump be re-elected President of the USA?
 Do those in power represent us?
 Do politicians act in our best interests?
 Could we do more to combat climate change?
 If you want to know more about why society is the way it is, who makes decisions and how you can change it - then Politics is the subject for you.

 "The Ultimate hidden truth of the world is that it is something we make.
 And could just as easily make differently" (David Graeber)